SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_Amplifier_Collector.md

 ## Notes

-Version 1.0.0.1 of the driver does not support any SNMP traps.
+Version 1.0.0.1 of the connector does not support any SNMP traps.

-Version 1.0.0.2 of the driver does support SNMP traps.
+Version 1.0.0.2 of the connector does support SNMP traps.